akashkataria766/Sky-Core/README.md

 Support is available for both authenticated users and guests.

-Guest support conversations can be recovered after leaving or restarting the application, allowing users to continue an existing support conversation.
+Guest support conversations can persist across application restarts so users can continue their support conversations.

 ### ⭐ VIP Experience